 - Alternative hypothesis: There are relationships between the categorical variables.
 Knowing the value of one variable does help you predict the value of another variable.

-The Chi-square test of independence works by comparing the distribution that you observe to the distribution that you expect if there is no relationship between the categorical variables.
+The Chi-square test of association works by comparing the distribution that you observe to the distribution that you expect if there is no relationship between the categorical variables.
 In the Chi-square context, the word “expected” is equivalent to what you’d expect if the null hypothesis is true.
 If your observed distribution is sufficiently different than the expected distribution (no relationship), you can reject the null hypothesis and infer that the variables are related.

 For a Chi-square test, a p-value that is less than or equal to your significance level indicates there is sufficient evidence to conclude that the observed distribution is not the same as the expected distribution.
 You can conclude that a relationship exists between the categorical variables.